hygeos/smartg/README.md

 * scipy

 Optional dependencies:
-* [ipython notebook](http://ipython.org/notebook.html) has nice possibilities for interactive development and vizualization, in particular if you are using a remote cuda computer.
+* [ipython notebook](http://ipython.org/notebook.html) has nice possibilities for interactive development and visualization, in particular if you are using a remote cuda computer.
 Sample notebooks are provided in the folder [notebooks](notebooks).
 * [nose](http://nose.readthedocs.org/) for testing

 # Examples